Last Updated on by

 Suggested Hotel: Shana by the Beach Hotel.
 As the name suggests, this hotel is located close to the beach, and also to Manuel Antonio National Park.
 It’s surrounded by lush vegetation, so you might even spot monkeys from the premises!

-Puerto Viejo is a small town in the southeast of Costa Rica with its own unique vibe from anywhere else in the country due to the influence of its Caribbean roots.
+Puerto Viejo is the main town on the Caribbean coast of Costa Rica.
+I loved it there!
 Surfing is available but the conditions are favorable for advanced surfers as the waves can be much rougher than the west coast.

 The nightlife in Puerto Viejo is lively, check out reggae bar for entertainment on the weekends.
 Puerto Viejo is also home to The Jaguar rescue center which is a great place to see Costa Rica wildlife up close and support an organization that helps with wildlife conservation.